Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Lessons/lesson-01.md

 1. Create components
 1. Use JSX
-1. Differentiate props and state
-1. Define the virtual DOM
-1. Create Single Page Application
+1. Use functional programming ideas
+  - map, filter, and reduce

 <!-- > -->